 I consume books the way a starving man eats KFC.
 Want to join me?
-Here are some of my favorite reads, especially chosen for entrepreneurs, influencers, and marketers.
+Here are some of my favorite reads, especially chosen for entrepreneurs, marketers, and aspiring thought leaders.

 Radical Candor is not about being a jerk, just the opposite.
 It’s not about changing your personality to be someone you aren’t.
 It’s about giving all of us the tools we need to make communication easier and more effective.

 The normal way to run a business is to take your revenue, spend what you have to in order to run your business, and then what’s left over is your profit.
 Profit First flips that and says take your profit out first, then run your business with what’s left.